Pivot Rows To Columns in SQL Server: Easy Query in 2 Steps

 The SQL Server table to pivot is presented here in lines and 2 columns are available.
 The goal for the next step is to have each month with an average value of the sales.

-SQL table with months are in lines before using the pivot operator
+SQL table with data in lines before using the pivot operator

-SQL table with months are in lines before using the pivot operator
+SQL table with data in lines before using the pivot operator

-Step 1.2: Build and run the SQL Server PIVOT query
+3. Build and run the SQL Server PIVOT query with one fixed column

 The query to pivot rows into columns is compound of these three parts, it computes the average sales per month: